opencb/cellbase/cellbase-app/app/docker/README.md

     -w /src maven:3.5.3-jdk-8 \
     mvn clean install  \
     -DskipTests
 ```

 ## Build Cellbase image

-This includes cellbase build, but not tomcat.
+This includes the cellbase build, but not a tomcat installation.

 Run this command from the root of the repository: